RomainChor/DataScience/In_progress/nosql.md

 ### HDFS
 Cf. [mapreduce.md](https://github.com/RomainChor/DataScience/blob/master/In_progress/mapreduce.md)

-HDFS gives a nice processing power as well as a robustness (thanks to all replicas).
+HDFS gives a nice processing power as well as robustness (thanks to replicas).

 ### Clustered index
 In this system, files are distributed in a tree-based network.